elycruz/sjljs/README.md

 - [ ] - Review entirety of library and look for places that could be refactored.
 - [ ] - Refactor the `input` package
 - [ ] - Refactor the `validator` package
+- [ ] - Update readme to a more readable format.
+- [ ] - Optimize for file size (maybe put context.sjl into a variable so it can be further minified).

 ### MVP for 0.5.1+
 - [ ] - Add changelog.md and inline in main readme.